This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 The Best Blueberry Muffins EVER

 And when I was a kid, the most comforting my mom would make for dinner was Campbell’s Chicken Noodle Soup and homemade blueberry muffins.
 So it only seems fitting to share the best blueberry muffins recipe with you all today.
-I don’t know if blueberry muffins and soup are a common flavor combination (much less a meal), but for me, they take me right back to that heart swelling fullness of being home and eating muffins and soup for dinner.
+I don’t know if blueberry muffins and soup are a common flavor combination (much less a meal), but for me, they take me right back to that heart swelling fullness of being home and eating muffins and soup for dinner, and I don’t know about you, but I’m pretty much always trying to chase that energy.

 So, say hello to the fluffy, moist blueberry muffins of your dreams, complete with a big, crunchy muffin top dusted with sugar.
 You’re going to love them.